smartfog/fogflow/doc/tutorial/fogflow.md

 You may also setup Orion on docker using below commands.(docker is required this method)
 Note: Orion container has a dependency on MongoDB database.

-## Easiest way to setup Orion using docker:

 **Prerequisite:** Docker should be installed.

 First launch MongoDB container using below command: